Contesting a Grade

 - A student who believes an error has been made in his or her grade in any class should attempt to resolve the issue informally with the instructor.

-- If the student remains dissatisfied with the Academic Director’s decision, within two (2) weeks of receiving written notification from the Academic Director, the student may submit a written appeal to the Executive Director to request a meeting.
-Following this meeting, the Executive Director will make a binding decision, thereby concluding the matter.
+- If the student remains dissatisfied with the Appeals Committee’s decision, within two weeks of receiving written notification from the Appeals Committee, the student may submit a written appeal to the Executive Director of Graduate & Professional Studies to request a meeting.
+Following this meeting, the Executive Director of Graduate & Professional Studies would make a binding decision, thereby concluding the matter.

 Course Repeat Policy